 - extra virgin olive oil

-- Wet the stove top griddle (or a thick bottomed saucepan) with oil.
-Wipe off the excess with a kitchen paper towel.
-Sprinkle some fine salt all over the griddle then warm it up.
+- Wet the griddle (or a thick bottomed saucepan) with very little oil then wipe off the excess with a kitchen paper towel.
+Sprinkle some salt all over the griddle then warm it up over medium heat.

 - Distribute the asparagus on the griddle.
-Brown them.
-Turn them often to avoid burning.
-Set aside.
+Brown them, turning often to avoid burning.
+Chop them coarsely and transfer them to a big bowl.

-- Grab a few cherries.
-Pit them and chop the pulp.
-Mix them with the asparagus & corn kernels.
+- Pit and coarsely chop the cherries.
+Mix them in the bowl of the asparagus and corn.